bennidi/mbassador/README.md

 types of messages.
 This allows for a single handler to handle multiple (unrelated) message types.
 + <em><strong>Handler priorities</em></strong>: A listener can be associated with a priority to influence the order in which messages are delivered when multiple handlers exist
 + <em><strong>Custom error handling</em></strong>: Errors during message delivery are sent to all registered error handlers which can be added to the bus as necessary.
 + <em><strong>DeadMessage event</em></strong>: Messages that do not match any handler result in the publication of a DeadMessage object which wraps the original message.
-Dead events can be handled by registering listeners that handle DeadEvent.
+DeadMessage events can be handled by registering listeners that handle DeadMessage.
 + <em><strong>FilteredMessage event</em></strong>: Messages that have matching handlers but do not pass the configured filters result in the publication of a FilteredMessage object which wraps the original message.
-Filtered events can be handled by registering listeners that handle FilteredEvent.
+FilteredMessage events can be handled by registering listeners that handle FilteredMessage.
 + <em><strong>Extensibility</em></strong>:MBassador is designed to be extensible with custom implementations of various components like message dispatchers and handler invocations (using the decorator pattern), metadata reader (you can add your own annotations) and factories for different kinds of object.A configuration object can be passed to on instance creation to specify the different configurable parts